NetOfficeFw/VbaCompression/src/Kavod.Vba.Compression/README.md

 ### Requirements

-Library works on .NET Framework 4.6.2 and 4.8, and .NET 6, 7 and 8 runtimes.
+Library works with .NET Framework 4.6.2 and 4.8, and .NET 8 runtimes.

 ### Legal